perturbing/vasil-tests/extra-example.md

 }

 ```
-To showcast the new CIP's we will first create an output that contains the script which we can reference.
-Then we will create an output at the script address which we want to claim.
-Lastly we will show how we can claim the latter output without attaching a script to the transaction but by referencing the former output without consuming it.
-At the end there is some discussion.

-## Creating an output at a key witnessed address to reference
+## Creating a transaction output at a key witnessed address to reference
-First we create an output at a normal key witnessed address to which we also attach the above script for later referencing in transactions.
+First we create a transaction output at a normal key witnessed address to which we also attach the above script for later referencing in transactions.
 To create such an output we use
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 832015d4218db60e6bd9e38bbb73dc10f92f9c8d83b191e208bddb444aa103e2#0 \